 On UEFI-enabled x86 systems, support for secure boot establishes a chain of trust from early boot through the entire installation process.
 The administrator can associate keys and certificates in the BIOS that can be used for securing the initial boot mechanism all the way to contacting the AI and IPS package repository.

 With the migration of persistent network configuration to SMF, you can apply complex network settings to the installation process.
 This feature especially benefits automated installation operations.
 In a system configuration profile, you can assign values to SMF network properties to be implemented during AI.
-See Configuring Networking in Customizing Automated Installations With Manifests and Profiles
+See Chapter 3, Working With System Configuration Profiles in Customizing Automated Installations With Manifests and Profiles.